Last updated: June 1, 2026

 Beyond race selection, three patterns account for most beginner losses:

-- #1 — Blindly backing the favorite: Favorites win only 33.4% nationwide (Equibase 2025) and almost always pay poor odds.
+- #1 — Blindly backing the favorite: Favorites win roughly 30–35% of races and almost always pay poor odds at short prices.
+Even when you pick them correctly, the return rarely covers the losses on the other two-thirds.
 Even when you pick them correctly, you often don’t make money.

 - #2 — Ignoring pace shape: Speed horses that fight each other early often collapse in the stretch — setting it up for closers who look unimpressive on paper.
 The public keeps betting the “fast” horses and keeps losing to the closer no one noticed.